 Dr. Lisa Schmidthuber

-Next to research, she has gained experience in academic teaching and supervision of PhD, master, and bachelor students.
-Her lectures deal with the digitalization of public sector institutions and related drivers and consequences.
+Next to research, she has gained experience in academic teaching and (co-)supervision of PhD, master, and bachelor students.
+Her lectures deal with public management topics, and digital transformation in the public sector.
 In addition, she gives lectures on the financial management of public sector organizations with the aim of teaching students how transparent financial data such as public debt can inform about and support public decision-making.
 During an Erasmus+ project, she co-developed an online course and an open access textbook on European Public Sector Accounting together with University of Rostock, University of Coimbra, University of Tampere and University of Leicester (https://www.diepsam.uni-rostock.de/).

-Lisa Schmidthuber’s research interests include public management, innovation management, and quantitative research methodology.
+Lisa Schmidthuber’s research interests include public management, technology and innovation management, and quantitative research methodology.
 Her main research interests can be summarized in three clusters:

 Public Innovation: Public sector organizations increasingly focus on leveraging digital technology to enhance citizen participation in public service design, delivery and decision making.
 For instance, a promising example of using digital technology for citizen-government interaction is crowdsourcing platforms.
 Lisa’s research explores citizens’ motivation to participate on these platforms as well as government’s willingness to open up innovation processes and to collaborate with external actors.
 Her current research investigates the outcomes of governmental openness and citizen participation, also concentrating on the dark sides of openness and digitalization.